devwdougherty/personal-developer-wiki/Programming Languages/Java/Spring Boot/Book 2 - Process on Programming Features.md

 ```

 ## Errors and Solutions
-### Spring JPA Data Mistake with Two "id"s fields in a entities relationship
+### Spring JPA Data Mistake with Two "id"s fields in a
+s relationship
 #### About ####
 Both the classes involved in the JPA relationship have an "id" field resulting in Spring Data problems.

 #### Solutions ####
-At the second entitie/model on the top declare externally:
+At the second entity/model on the top declare externally:
 ```java
 @JsonIdentityInfo(
         generator = ObjectIdGenerators.PropertyGenerator.class,